-Course must be chosen or substituted with a related course from either AA, AS, or Approved General Education list for Applied Science and Technology.
+Course must be chosen or substituted with a related course from the approved general education

 Carpentry

 Program Description: The Carpentry program provides students with the skills needed to successfully enter the construction industry.
 The main emphasis of this program is residential carpentry with related instruction in concrete, dry wall, roofing, and mechanical systems.
 Building Science and "House as a System" technology are integrated throughout this program.
 Upon completion of this program students will be prepared for employment in the carpentry trade.
 Students who successfully complete this program will be awarded a diploma in Carpentry.